 - Pour brine off cranberry pepper mixture and rinse well (2-3 time) using cold water.
 Squeeze to remove excess water.
 Set aside.

-- Meanwhile, in a medium saucepan add sugar and vinegar.
+- After the berries and peppers have been brining for at least 5 minutes start the syrup.
+In a medium saucepan add sugar and vinegar.
 Bring to a boil.
-Cook for 5-8 minutes until mixture begins to thicken like a syrup.
+Cook for 5-8 minutes until mixture begins to thicken like a syrup. *See notes*

 - Remove from heat and add drained cranberry pepper mixture.
 Stir.
 Let cool and store in the refrigerator until ready to serve.

 - When ready to serve, spoon cranberry pepper relish over cream cheese (room temperature).